mikehoh/Donutio/README.md

 It can contain html tags.
 Each string will be placed into a separate html tag with unique class name.

+Type - "donut" or "pie", see example on preview

 Radius - radius of donut chart

-Width - donut line width
+Width - donut line width.
+Don't need to indicate this parameter if you want pie-chart.

 Padding - the distance between chart and its container